antoBit/antodev/src/blog/2021-03-13-w-s-and-no-im-not-swearing.md

 ... and more.

-So, whether you're a seasoned developer or just starting out in this world, I highly suggest you try out this tutorial and use _Regex101_ as a reference and code generator (this utility is actually very useful!) for more complex regular expressions.
+So, whether you're a seasoned developer or just starting in this world, I highly suggest you try out this tutorial and use _Regex101_ as a reference and code generator (this utility is very useful!) for more complex regular expressions.

 I'll be diving more into this and I'll probably end up writing a follow-up, but for now, I'd say it's been a productive Saturday morning.